aleskxyz/warp-svc/README.md

 Status update: Connected
 Success
 ```
-### Using a proxy for other containers with docker-compose
+### Using as a proxy for other containers with docker-compose

 ```
 version: "3"